365businessdev/docs/docs/en-us/365-business-address-validation/address-prediction.md

----
-title: Address Prediction
+# Address Prediction
----

 Address prediction is an *Auto-Complete* functionality implemented in Microsoft Dynamics 365 Business Central to help users capture postal addresses and organizational and company information without errors.

 ![Address Prediction](/assets/images/365-business-address-validation/addressprediction.en-US.gif)

-#### In which tables is the address prediction available?
+## In which tables is the address prediction available?

 Address prediction is implemented in the master data tables Contact, Customer, Vendor, Resource and Employee.
 The following fields are implemented for address prediction by default: